This Chocolate Dessert Hummus recipe is a healthy, simple dip! Serve with your favorite fruits, cookies, or pretzels. Gluten-free, dairy-free, vegan.

 How to Make Chocolate Hummus

-- Place chickpeas in a saucepan and cover with 3-4 cups water.
+- Place chickpeas in a saucepan and cover with 3-4 cups of water.

 - Add baking soda and bring to a boil, then reduce heat and simmer for 10 minutes.